The key phrase on these products is "Limoncello INSPIRED creations". Barely lemon flavor. Mostly artificial flavoring. But, really now... cups?

 When I was a child, my mother would make meatloaf... plain, American style, ketchup covered, meatloaf.
-But after learning of the various types of polpettone (Italian meatloaves) they make in Italy, I wanted sometime more tasty and a bit spicy...
-Here's my Polpettone con Salsa di Mele
+Filling, yes, but usually a bit dry and boring.
+After learning of the various types of polpettone (Italian meatloaves) they make in Italy, I wanted sometime more tasty with a little bit of a spicy kick.
+Here's my Polpettone con Salsa di Mele...

 For the Polpettone